Bacon Stuffed Griddle Cakes

 That made MUCH more sense.
 You need to hydrate the cornmeal before you add other stuff to it!
 So after adding boiling water to the cornmeal you’ll have this:

 Then you can stir in your milk, olive oil, and egg and your batter will be just about perfect.

-It should be a pretty thin batter so if it looks too thick, feel free to add a bit more milk.
+The batter should be similar to pancake batter so if it seems too thick, feel free to add a bit more milk to thin it out.